LightDE: A Lightweight Method for Eliminating Dangling Pointers: Introduction

 To summarize, our contributions in the field of defending against UAF vulnerabilities are as follows:

 1. We propose a lightweight method for eliminating dangling pointers, LightDE.
-Our approach determines pointer relationships during program compilation and embeds this information into the program's data segment at compile time.
-This allows our method to avoid interrupting the program's execution flow to locate pointer targets or store the memory addresses of pointers, making LightDE very lightweight.
+Our approach determines pointer points-to relationships during program compilation and embeds this information into the program's data segment at compile time.
+This allows our method to avoid interrupting the program's execution flow during runtime to store the memory addresses of pointers or locate pointer targets, making LightDE very lightweight.

-2. We propose a structure-sensitive pointer analysis method to obtain the structural information of objects and improve the accuracy of pointer analysis results.
+2. We propose a structure-sensitive pointer analysis method based on Andersen's pointer analysis to obtain object structure information and improve the accuracy of pointer analysis results.

-3. We developed a prototype system of LightDE based on LLVM 13 and SVF-2.5 to validate our design.
-We conducted an experiment to evaluate the LightDE prototype.
-The experimental results show that LightDE can effectively defend against UAF vulnerabilities while introducing very low additional performance overhead.
+3. We developed a prototype system of LightDE based on LLVM-13 and SVF to validate our design.
+We conducted experiments to evaluate the LightDE prototype.
+The experimental results show that LightDE can effectively defend against UAF vulnerabilities while introducing very low performance overhead.